-This situation may occur when MySQL is upgraded and installed to a new location, but the configuration file is not updated to reflect the new location.
-In addition, there may be old and new configuration files that conflict.
+This situation can occur when MySQL is upgraded and installed to a new location, but the configuration file is not updated to reflect the new location.
+In addition, old and new configuration files might conflict.
 Be sure to delete or rename any old configuration files when upgrading MySQL.

 If you have installed MySQL to a directory other than

 aware of this through the use of a configuration